samanthamoss87/Project-1/README..md

 - This Nav bar is on all 5 pages with the minimal design.
 - This Nav bar is fixed in place, so when you scroll down you can still access all pages.
 - If you click on the logo, it will take you back to the home page.
+- Project 2 - There is now 6 pages, as there was a management page added for the user to get more detail of the people and there experience.
+- Project 2 - The logo has also been re-deigned for greater brand awareness

 <div align="center">
     <img src="assets/img/readmeImg/navbarinphone.png" alt="Nav bar in phone format">